valor-software/ngx-bootstrap/README.md

 ```

 ### TODO
+- [ ] use lodash defaults and isDefined?
 - [ ] find a better way to detect is event handler is set (see alerts.ts)
 - [ ] support `templateUrl` for directives
 - [ ] demo page